ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/beacon/+generated__BeaconGenomicVariant.md

 annotations in contrast to VCF, where the `alternat_bases` calls have to be indicated for multiple callsets.

-TODO: Remove for single-allele definition of BeaconGenomicVariant?
+TODO: Remove for single-allele definition of `BeaconGenomicVariant`?

 ##### `genotype` Value Examples